stats60/stats60.github.io/index.md

 **Contact**: Questions about the class material or logistics go to **[Piazza](https://piazza.com/stanford/summer2020/stats60psych10stats160)**.
 Questions that are either personal or specific to you (others in the class would not need the answer) can be directed by [e-mail](mailto:lemhadri@stanford.edu?subject=[stats60] Private question from a student) to the instructor.
 He will aim to respond as soon as possible.

 The links at the top of the page give more information about the course.

+There is an (unofficial, not monitored by the teaching staff) [Slack workspace](https://join.slack.com/t/stats60-summer/shared_invite/zt-foavfw50-Ha3Cy6tw6J_hy41ooPYBOg) for this class.